 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provide a reasonable basis for our opinion.

 As discussed in Note 2 of the notes to the accompanying financial statements, the financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in the footnotes, the Company has remained in business due, in large part, to certain support and accommodations from a significant related party to meet its current liquidity needs.
 Those conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-As discussed in Note 9, the Company has made certain adjustments subsequent to our initial audit report date.
-We concur with such adjustments and have dual dated our report below accordingly.